tomxbarnesx/git-interview-baseline/README.md

 ## Overview

+When our apps start becoming more complicated, or have larger teams working on them, we'll need a tool to help us manage the mounting layers of edits.
+Enter git, the most popular system for version control out there, available completely open source.
+Using git, we can add features incrementally, without the risk of breaking our entire app, and capture snapshots of our project at different points in time.

-A key to collaborating with git is to keep discrete and individual lines of work isolated from each other.
+The key to collaborating with git is to keep discrete and individual lines of work isolated from each other.
 Consider the following scenario.

-You start work on a big feature, making a few commits that don't entirely finish the feature.
+You start work on a big feature.
+You work on it for days, making a few commits that don't entirely finish the feature.
 Your git log might look like:

 ```
 512bec5 Still broken, working on new-feature (aviflombaum, 2 hours ago)